rmchecklist/learnign/Git_BitbucketandSourcetree.md

     git checkout user-authentication

 # Staging and Tracking
-untracked file - Files are in local not added to repo unstaged - files are committed, and modified and untracked
+ - untracked file - Files are in local not added to repo
+ - unstaged - files are committed, and modified and untracked

+# Viewing file difference

+ - Find the specific file difference -> git diff file_name
+ - Find all file differnece -> git diff

+ - clear the console -> clear

+# Ignoring files
+- create .gitignore file and add the files to ignore(you can use *.log, this will ignore all log files)

+# Committing our work
+ - git commit -m 'add .gitignore'

+# Merge